 Replace the line with:

 Save the file.
-You should now be able to open the solution file in Visual Studio.
+You can now open the solution file in Visual Studio.